 Community Investment Fund

-Applications for the 2018 GSK Community Investment Fund have now closed.
+Applications for the 2018 GSK Community Investment Fund in Cork and Dungarvan have now closed.

 At GSK we believe our mission to help people do more, feel better and live longer, starts at home.
 The support we provide to charitable and community groups is one of the ways we do this.